 Management is responsible for the effective operation of the internal controls and execution of the agreed risk mitigation plans.
+Operating companies' management committees

 Operating companies review risk during the year including risk heat map reviews semi-annually, in advance of the Group risk heat map reviews.